KTH/devops-course/contributions/demo/week4/tmldjb-hjcr/README.md

 A CD pipeline decides whether a new version can go live by asking whether it is healthy: does it answer, is it fast, is the response the right shape.
 That works for ordinary software, because ordinary software fails loudly.
 A model does not.
 It keeps answering in milliseconds, with a 200 and the right shape, and it is wrong.

-We have a small sentiment service with two versions running side by side.
-The candidate differs from production by one line of deployment config, which stops the text being lower-cased before the model sees it.
-The model was trained on lower-cased text, so reviews written in capitals arrive as words it has never seen, and it starts guessing.
+Our example is a small web service that reads a customer review and says whether it is positive or negative.
+Two versions of it run side by side: the one currently in production, and a candidate waiting to be promoted.
+The candidate differs by one line of deployment config, which stops the review being lower-cased before the model sees it.
+The model was trained on lower-cased text, so a review written in capitals arrives as words it has never seen, and it starts guessing.

 What we will show, in this order:

 - The app in the browser.
 The same review in lower case and then in capitals gets two different answers.
-Everyone in the room sees the failure before any tooling does.
+Everyone sees the failure.
 - The pipeline on that same commit: build, five unit tests, shadow deploy and health check, all green.
 Everything a normal CD pipeline knows how to ask says this is ready to ship.
 - A behavioural gate that replays a labelled set of reviews through both versions, sees accuracy fall from 0.96 to 0.75, and blocks the promotion before any real user reaches the candidate.
 - We find the line, fix it live, push, and watch the pipeline promote.